sahara581/site/README.md

 Recommended : 1 section per slide.<br>
 ![](ReadMeMaterial/ScreenShot_ScirptEditor_ManuscriptEntry.png)

-The “データをJSONにエクスポート” button on the left side can be used to export data in Json format.
-Press the “ファイルを選択” button on the right to select the Json file you wish to import, and the selected Json file will be read.
+The “データをJSONにエクスポート(Export Data For JSON)” button on the left side can be used to export data in Json format.
+Press the “ファイルを選択(Select File)” button on the right to select the Json file you wish to import, and the selected Json file will be read.
 The data entered at that time will be lost, so it is recommended to make a backup of the data.

-In the “セクション一覧,” registered sections are saved in the order in which they were registered, and the order can be changed by dragging.
-The orange “編集” button allows editing in the “原稿入力” form, and the red “削除” button deletes the section.
+In the “セクション一覧(Section List),” registered sections are saved in the order in which they were registered, and the order can be changed by dragging.
+The orange “編集(Edit)” button allows editing in the “原稿入力(Manuscript Entry)” form, and the red “削除(Delete)” button deletes the section.
 In this case, it is recommended to make a backup with a Json file.
 From the pull-down menu, only one of the registered presenters can be selected.

 The entered data is automatically saved in LocalStorage.<br>
 When printing, the input form and buttons for each section are hidden to complete an easily visible manuscript.